MCL Tear Treatment in Spanish Lake, MO

 The knee is a complex joint consisting of bones, cartilage, muscles, and ligaments (connecting bone to bone), all working together to provide stability and mobility.
 Four primary ligaments support the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).

-The MCL is found on the inner side of the knee, joining the femur (thighbone) to the tibia (shinbone).
-The MCL is vital for knee stability, especially against inward forces.
-An MCL tear occurs when this ligament is overstretched or torn, commonly from sports injuries, direct impacts, or sudden twists.
+The MCL is located on the inner side of the knee, joining the femur (thighbone) to the tibia (shinbone).
+The MCL plays a crucial role in stabilizing the knee, especially against inward forces.
+An MCL tear happens when the ligament is overstretched or torn, frequently caused by sports injuries, direct blows, or abrupt twisting motions.

 Functions of the MCL in Knee Stability